spatie/laravel-data/docs/as-a-data-transfer-object/request-to-data-object.md

 When creating a data object from a request, the package can also validate the values from the request that will be used to construct the data object.

+Be aware, first the rules will be generated from the data object you're trying to create, then if the validation is successful a data object will be created with the validated data.
+This means validation will be run before a data object exists.

 It is possible to add rules as attributes to properties of a data object:

 ```php